Table of Contents Show

 First, toast up some blueberry waffles for this kid’s bento box ideas and add some hard-boiled eggs for protein.
 Add some fruits such as strawberries and, you can add a small container of syrup or honey and peanut butter.

 14. Grilled Cheese Bento box

 Who doesn’t love to eat grilled cheese?
 To prepare grilled cheese, sandwich two or three slices of cheese between two slices of bread, then cover the outside with butter or mayonnaise.
 Toss in a heated skillet and toast for 3 minutes on each side.
 Serve with fruit (blueberries, for example) and cucumber slices.

 First, to make a cheese quesadilla for this bento box, take a large taco tortilla and add some taco cheese.
 Then fold it and put it in a warmed skillet, toast it on both sides for 3 minutes each.
 You can add salsa or guacamole for dipping.
 Also, add some bell pepper strips and sweet potato crackers.

 It’s good to have something different from sandwiches or rice for lunch.
 First, cook the pasta and then add shredded cheese with a little bit of olive oil and pack some apple slices and, you can cut it into the shape of a bunny.
 Add cherry tomatoes and, you can add a biscuit or peanut butter cracker as a little treat.

 17. Yogurt Parfait Bento Box

-To make some yogurt parfait, you can use plain yogurt or vanilla yogurt, blueberries, strawberries, then add a small treat like chocolate chip cookie.
+To make some yogurt parfait, you can use plain yogurt or vanilla yogurt, blueberries, and strawberries, then add a small treat like a chocolate chip cookie.
 To balance out the sweetness of the yogurt, you can also add cheese crackers or popcorn.